-We currently serve 44 adults ranging in age from early 20s to early 90s, at 14 different locations throughout North King County and South Snohomish County in Washington state.
+We currently serve 4 adults ranging in age from early 20s to early 70s, at 15 different locations throughout North King County and South Snohomish County in Washington state.
 Our homes are licensed to serve adults 18 and over.
 Over half of our clients have a genetic disorder called Prader-Willi Syndrome.
 We are the primary provider of residential services for people with Prader-Willi Syndrome in Washington state.
 Camelot also serves people with a variety of other developmental disabilities, including but not limited to: cerebral palsy, autism, Down Syndrome, epilepsy and other genetic disorders.

 Supported Living (SL) is a program where residents rent a home in the community with Camelot staff support.
 The degree of support depends on the needs of the individual residents.
-At the present time all of Camelot’s Supported Living Homes have 24 hour staff support.
+At the present time all but one of Camelot’s Supported Living Homes have 24 hour staff support.
 Each home has 1–4 residents living there.

 The program has been extremely successful.
 The clients are reportedly very happy with their current living situations.
 They are all involved in various community activities, take pride in their homes and enjoy the independence they feel in the Supported Living Program.